How To Prepare for a Promotion Interview With 7 Tips

 3. Make a list of your skills

-To position yourself as the best candidate for the job, highlight the skills and experience you can contribute to the role.
+To position yourself as the best candidate for the job, focus on the skills and experience you can contribute to the role.
 Try to tailor your list of skills to the job description, and use examples and data from your current role to support your discussion.

 5. Ask how others perceive you

-Before your interview, you should take time to research your reputation at work.
-You can start by asking coworkers and managers in your department and throughout the company how they perceive your abilities.
-Make a list of any relevant strengths they mention and include them in the discussion of your skills and contributions.
+Before your interview, take time to research your reputation at work.
+You can start by asking coworkers and managers in your department and the company how they perceive your abilities.
+Make a list of any relevant strengths they mention and include them in discussing your skills and contributions.

 Promotion interview question examples

-Why do you want to change roles or departments?
+1. Why do you want to change roles or departments?

-How are you different from other candidates?
+2. How are you different from other candidates?

 Read more: 12 Tough Interview Questions and Answers

-What would you do during your first 30 days in this role?
+3. What would you do during your first 30 days in this role?

 Explore more articles